 One of the many reasons I decided to live the tiny life, besides the obvious environmental reasons, was financial, just like so many other tiny house people.
 My perfect credit had been ruined by divorce and a short sale during the housing crisis of 2006.
 I was throwing money away on rent in a neighborhood that wasn’t that great.
 I wouldn’t even send my kids to our neighborhood schools, so I was always stressed about where they would go.

-So I decided to buy a tiny house!
-I was scared to death, but I cashed out a retirement fund, used some cash and a large tax refund…and I had enough money to buy the Bumbleshack.
+So we decided to buy a tiny house!
+We were scared to death, but we cashed out a retirement fund, used some cash and a large tax refund…and we had enough money to buy the Bumbleshack.

 Then I needed to find land to rent, which I did by creating an ad with photos of our family in front of the Bumbleshack and posting it here on our blog and on social media, particularly the Tiny House Listings Facebook page.
 Our ad was shared over 17,000 times!
 We received over 40 offers from farms and private land owners in and around Asheville starting at $100 up to $300 a month for rent.
 I narrowed it down to two places via online pictures and only had time to visit those two.
 Then I picked one based on the fact that the other one didn’t have water.
 Land procurement done.
 Time to move in!

 We have been living tiny for about 6 months now.
 So how much money are we saving exactly??